 *Part 1 of the ED BANNISTER series.
-Extract from my Photography blog, Through Frog Eyes.
-Each month a guest photographer is featured and a short story is woven around a set of photographs.
+Extract from my Photography blog, Through Frog Lenses.
+In each series, a guest photographer is featured and a short story is woven around a set of photographs.
 This is where photography and creative writing find a common platform.
-For this month, all the stories will be connected in a series, ushering in Thanksgiving and Advent.
-Please click on the link to read the previous stories and the complete version of the story below with the full set of photographs.

 Alexander slammed the door of his jeep shut and placed both hands on the steering wheel, mentally wishing it were someone else’s neck.
 Waiting until his breathing normalised again, he glanced quickly around the car to check that his bags and equipment were there before starting up the engine.
 There were days he wished he could simply pack up and disappear into the mountains forever, never having to deal with taxes, deadlines, lawyers, and worst of all, editors.
 Up there the only element there was to contradict his decisions was the weather, and Mother Nature was the one female in the world he allowed himself to be bossed around by.
 He was passionate about his work, and good at it as well, as the shelves of awards proved, but he did not often have a choice when it came to assignments.
 This latest bombshell that his editor had dropped on him was going to send him to hell and back, and there was no guarantee of coming out of it alive.
 At least he had been given carte blanche for putting a team together, and no expense was to be spared.
 He grinned at the thought of his accountant and insurance agent blowing their tops again when he submitted his receipts for auditing or claims.
 Being the best in his field came with pitfalls, being constantly on the road was one of them, and never knowing if he would see the morrow was another.
 Airports and highways were like a revolving door to him, given the frequency with which he travelled.